 How did I get tricked?

-So, in 2019, I unintentionally signed up to a Medicare Advantage Plan because those precise words weren’t used.
+So, in 2019, I unintentionally signed up for a Medicare Advantage Plan because those precise words weren’t used.

 I called Walgreen’s Medicare plan selection line(learn from me: only discuss your plan options with an organization that doesn’t get a commission or other benefit based on what plan you choose)